 10 Skills Every Master Trader and Investor Should Possess

 Anybody can become an investor, but to become a master trader, it takes more than a clear understanding, of what investment capital is.
-Many seek to become part of the elite ranks of investors and traders, but only a handful of them successfully make it in the industry.
+Many seek to become part of the elite ranks of investors and traders, but only a handful of them successfully make it into the industry.
 Consistent and winning investors are just as rare as a multi-million dollar winning lottery ticket.

 One proven way to become a successful trader is to be well-versed in technical analysis and financial markets and get a clear understanding of the fundamentals of economics.
 That said, there are also well-informed, well-educated, and smart professionals out there that don’t make the cut!

 Each career calls for the necessary skills.
 Employers expect their investors and traders to be detail-oriented, aggressive, and good at handling pressure-filled work.

 The main difference between winning and losing traders is dependent on the ten critical skills that traders and investors share.
 What are these skills?

 Skills #1 and #2.
 Research and Analysis

 One’s capacity to do quality research and strong market analysis is very important for a successful trading experience.
 Master traders hone their skills through informative research relevant to the securities they trade.
 A good investor should also accurately define the impact of these researches on a specific market.

 To become a skillful investor, you need to utilize market information- both the market information and fundamental economic information, in the form of price action and trading.
 This will help you easily approach the market effectively.